MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/03-composed-model.md

 1. In the top-right of the page, select **+**, and then select **Field**.
 1. Type **State** and then press *Enter*.
 1. In the document, select **CA** and then select **State**.
-1. Repeat the labeling process for the remaining forms in the list on the left.
+1. Repeat the labeling process for the remaining forms in the list on the left, using the labels you created.
 Label the same four fields: *FirstName*, *LastName*, *City*, and *State*.

 > **IMPORTANT**
 > For the purposes of this exercise, we're using only five example forms and labeling only four fields.
 In your real-world models, you should use as many samples as possible to maximize the accuracy and confidence of your predictions.
 You should also label all the available fields in the forms, rather than just four fields.